TheDunco/play-list/README.md

 I want to provide a standardized API and classes for interacting with playlists/queues/songs.

-Eventually it'd be cool to be able to add songs from different services as well and have them play in their respective players (e.g. one playlist from Spotiy, one from YouTube Music).
+Eventually I'd like to be able to add songs from different services and have them play in their respective players (e.g. one playlist from Spotiy, one from YouTube Music).

 ## Workspace Structure